-The parliamentary public petitions system allows members of the public raise issues of general public interest or concern or issues of public policy with the Houses of the Oireachtas (parliament).
-The subject of a petition must relate to a matter on which the Houses of the Oireachtas have the power to act.
+The parliamentary public petitions system allows members of the public to raise issues of general public interest with the Houses of the Oireachtas (parliament).

 If you are submitting a petition it must relate to a matter on which the Houses of the Oireachtas have the power to act and the petition must be in the proper form.
 It must not:

-- Relate to a case where court proceedings have been initiated and the case is being or will be heard before a jury
+- Relate to a case where court proceedings have been initiated and the case will be heard before a jury

-- Be the same as or substantially similar to a petition brought by you, or on behalf of you, during the current lifetime of the Dáil and which was closed by agreement of the Joint Committee
+- Be the same as a petition brought by you, or on your behalf, during the current lifetime of the Dáil

-You should be able to demonstrate that you have already taken steps to resolve the issue, for example, through raising it with the Ombudsman or directly with the relevant government department.
+You will be asked to show that you have already tried to resolve the issue raised in your petition, for example, by raising it with the Ombudsman, public bodies, or directly with the relevant Government Department.

 - By e-mail to firstname.lastname@example.org